mousebird-consulting-inc/WhirlyGlobe/tutorial/cartodb_layer.md

 ### Fetching Data Per Tile

-The most important method in the MaplyQuadPagingDelegate is _startFetchForTile_.
+The most important method in the MaplyPagingDelegate is _startFetchForTile_.
 This is how the toolkit tells us to go get our data for a given tile and display it.
 Let's take a look.

 {% highlight objc %}
 - (void)startFetchForTile:(MaplyTileID)tileID forLayer:(MaplyQuadPagingLayer *)layer